 - Explain the correlation between stress and illness, as well as relaxation techniques for stress management

 - Describe the basic set-up and application of the most common methods of biofeedback

 - Identify three common ailments treated using biofeedback

-This course is intended for an interprofessional audience, including physical therapists, dietitians, fitness professionals and health educators.
+This course is intended for multiple professions, including physical therapists, athletic trainers, dietitians, fitness professionals, health educators and nurses.

 Physical Therapists: Take this version of the course to ensure you receive appropriate credit.

 For the version accredited or approved for another profession, go to your specific profession at www.continuingeducation.com

 .
 If you have a CE Direct login ID and password (generally provided by your employer), please log in as you normally would at lms.nurse.com

 ContinuingEducation.com is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.